Skip to Content

 The bathroom was almost as large as the bedroom, with room for a bath and a free-standing shower, and decorated in the same traditional style with creams, pinks and blues.
 The heating in the bathroom was sauna-like and did not seem to respond to fiddling with the controls, but we were able to throw open the sash windows to keep the temperature manageable.

-The style of the room, with it’s lime washed carved furniture, Victorian prints and heavy drapes was the height of late 80s fashion and although not at all shabby was now looking more chintzy than modern.
-It was all very comfortable and luxurious nonetheless and the bed was huge and squashy, only slightly marred by view from the pillows, of a stain on the ceiling, where someone’s bath had probably overflowed.
+The style of the room, with it’s lime washed carved furniture, Victorian prints and heavy drapes was the height of late 80s fashion.
+Although not at all shabby it was now looking more chintzy than modern.

-We passed over the fine dining experience in the Equilibrium restaurant with set taster menus from £59 a head and went for the mainstream brasserie which was excellent food and excellent value.
-The room was cosy with an open fire and cream and green decor and a 2 course ‘Simply Fawsley’ set menu at £14.95 or the Brasserie menu with starters and deserts from £5-7 and main courses from £11-17.
+We passed over the fine dining experience in the Equilibrium restaurant with set taster menus.
+Instead we went for the mainstream brasserie which was excellent food and excellent value.

-We shared a starter of rabbit rillettes with some home-made onion chutney and crispy toast, then I had hake on a potato pancake with vegetables and finished with a rich and intense chocolate and walnut tart – more chocolate than anything else, while dearly beloved had the Eton Mess, a concoction of whipped cream, berries and meringue.
-I thought it was a fantastic value meal for a classy hotel with great ambiance – if I was a local I’d certainly be making it my regular place to eat out.
+Hubbie had the Eton Mess dessert, a concoction of whipped cream, berries and meringue.
+I thought it was a fantastic value meal for a classy hotel with great ambiance.
+If I was a local I’d certainly be making it my regular place to eat out.

 The Great Hall at Fawsley Hall by candle-light